aqandrew/websci/labs/lab8/README.md

   See answer 1.

-  To make the transcript data easier to work with, I learned a little bit about regular expressions, so that I could remove asides and punctuation (except) apostrophes.
+  To make the transcript data easier to work with, I learned a little bit about regular expressions, so that I could remove asides and punctuation (except apostrophes and hyphens.

 ## References